sucata-engine/sucata-docs/docs/getting-started/concepts.md

 ## Building

-To build your game in sucata you can run `sucata build .` and build the game for the operational system you are using
+To build your game in sucata you can run `sucata build main.lua` and build the game for the operational system you are using

 > For now, while has a limitation that you can't cross build, but we plan to make cross build in the future